nelson-n/cs-math-nn/README.md

 # Computer Science - Math - Neural Networks
 <a href='https://github.com/nelson-n/cs-math-nn/blob/main/Preface/Assets/RepoLogo.png'><img src='/Preface/Assets/RepoLogo.png' align="right" height="160" /></a>

-This curriculum is my personal approach to learning topics in computer science, mathematics, and neural networks from first principles.
+This curriculum is my personal approach to learning topics in computer science, mathematics, and neural networks (+ quant finance, just for fun) from first principles.
 This repository is not necessarily a full curriculum, but rather a reflection of my interests, needs, and gaps in my knowledge.
 However, my goal is to build a curriculum that covers the whole compute stack from transistors and assembly to the math underpinning neural networks.
 As such, the lessons I compile below should form a solid computer science, math, and deep learning curriculum.

 ## Sections